WGBH-MLA/AAPB2/app/views/exhibits/stories-of-the-land/3-work.md

 ### Harvest

-In May 1979, [the WGBH program *Say Brother* covered the Black Studies programs at colleges within the Boston area](https://americanarchive.org/catalog/cpb-aacip-15-9s17ss5w): Harvard University, Boston University, and Northeastern University.
-Journalist George Rivera went inside the programs to “establish a case delineating some of the perpetual, institutional obstacles placed on Afro Studies programs from their inception” and with the hope to “present information that would spur continued support for the expansion and enrichment of university-subsidized, Third World heritage programs.”
-When speaking with Black faculty at Northeastern University, Rivera noted that the school itself had an “African American Institute” that had preceded the school’s Black Studies program, where community members and students could take coursework on Black culture free of charge.
-Despite this access and support, Black students at Northeastern who attended these classes could not receive actual college credit for them.
-Dean Gregory Hicks revealed to Rivera that a group of twenty-five minority students—backed by the Ford Foundation to diversify the student body—had demanded racial equity from the university administration in 1968 and saw their plans for the institute realized after the assassination of Martin Luther King Jr. In 1973, the Department of African American Studies was founded, only five years after Northeastern’s African American Institute was established.
-Dr. Virgil Wood, the institute’s director, described his responsibility to “plan and implement a range of academic and support programs, both cultural and social for Black students at Northeastern.”
-Wood stated that many Black students at universities were subjected to a “revolving door” where they were recruited, but not retained through graduation, and he believed that his institute could bridge the retention gap Black students faced.
-Dr. Holly Carter, who served as the chairwoman of Northeastern’s African American Studies program during its early years, spoke for the importance of the institute and the department working as a unit in order to service the marginalized Black students.

 <table class="exhibit-image half-image">
 <caption align="bottom" class="exhibit-caption">Workers feed alligators in a temperature-controlled farm building as featured in this episode of Louisiana Conservationist Magazine (1991).</caption>
 <tr><td><a href="https://s3.amazonaws.com/americanarchive.org/exhibits/work_image1_harvest.jpg.jpg" target="_blank"><img src="https://s3.amazonaws.com/americanarchive.org/exhibits/work_image1_harvest.jpg" class="big-image" alt="A shirtless worker tosses food from buckets along a row of enclosed alligator pens with warm, bright light bulbs."/></a></td></tr>